 The DOI is sometimes given as part of the text of an article, above or below the abstract.
 See also under PDF files, below.

-Many, but not all, Gale databases give a DOI where one is available.
 Click the title of the article to display the abstract/full text page.
-The information about the article may include a DOI.
-If a PDF version of the article is available, the PDF may contain a DOI.
-If the form is
+The information about the article, following its title, may include a DOI.
+If the publisher's PDF version of the article is available, the PDF may contain a DOI.

 Click on the title of the article to display the full text.
-The DOI is shown at the top of the Article tab, above the title of the article.
+The DOI is shown above the abstract, after the Cite menu.

 Some journals print a DOI for each article, usually at the top or bottom of the first page of the article, or near the abstract.